Omar-Elmofty/vtr_in_airsim/README.md

 The `vtr2_m600_airsim.yaml` is a slightly modified version of the `vtr2_m600_backyard.yaml` file.

 After the file is loaded you should see three panes
-* The left pane is running vt&r
+* The left pane is running VT&R
 * The top right pane is controlling the drone in airsim by running `./airsim_interface.sh`
-* The bottom right pane is for initiating learn or return by runnng `./learn.sh` or `./return.sh`
+* The bottom right pane is for initiating learn or return by running `./learn.sh` or `./return.sh`

 #### Step 4 - Teach: